 However with rising suicide rates in men across the globe and plenty of research on men even being less likely to see a doctor than women, it’s clear that this isn’t just a stereotype: it’s become an epidemic affecting men’s health.

 Researchers have found that men who adhere to societal ‘masculine’ norms have lower mental health outcomes and a lower tendency to seek out the appropriate medical health services.
-Ultimately this doesn’t just harm men, it affects the women in their lives too.
+Ultimately this doesn’t just harm the men trying to 'tought it out', it affects everyone in their lives, too.

 So what’s “un-manly” about asking for help?